pombredanne/flooding-lib/README.txt

 - Make a SobekModel object, with version "3di".

 - Make a 3Di specific region and add a breach.
+Add the newly created SobekModel to the region.

 - Make the region part of a region set.